pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 #### Take-away from the typer cache

-When you modify a long file at the beginning of the file, Merlin can be very slow. **Speeding up queries towards the beginning of a file, that'd be magic!** ✨
+When you modify a long file at the beginning of the file, Merlin can be very slow. <span style="color:green">**Speeding up queries towards the beginning of a file would be be magic!**</span> ✨

 #### Take-away from performance analysis
 The typer is the main performance bottleneck.
-The query analysis can also be a bottleneck. **Partly parallelising the typing and the query analysis would be magic!** ✨
+The query analysis can also be a bottleneck. <span style="color:green">**Partly parallelising the typing and the query analysis would be magic!**</span> ✨

 #### Take-away from the demo
-VSCode (and other editors) send cancellation requests to OCamlLSP that are currently mostly ignored. **If cancellation requests could be handled, that’d be magic!** ✨
+VSCode (and other editors) send cancellation requests to OCamlLSP that are currently mostly ignored. <span style="color:green">**If cancellation requests could be handled, that’d be magic!**</span> ✨

 {include src=carine.md}